amigojapan/BlindOS/readme.md

 install wsl2

-install a linux distro from microsoft store, insttuctions for ubuntu are given here
+install a linux distro from microsoft store, insttuctions for ubuntu or debian are given here

 follow linux instruction below: